ssbc/ssb-validate/README.md

 and if it is valid, append all messages in that queue.
 As optimization/shortcut for javascript crypto.

+### state = validate.appendOOO(state, hmac_key, msg)

+This method works the same as append except that it does not check the previous link of the message.
+This allows one to validate an out of order message or a row of messages not starting from the beginning.

 ## internal api

 The following methods are exposed for testing, but are unlikely to be used directly.